zowe/docs-site/docs/user-guide/cli-using-team-configuration-application-developers.md

 # Team configuration for application developers

-As a system programmer or Zowe CLI user, you want to manage your connection details efficiently and in one location.
+As an application developer or Zowe CLI user, you want to manage your connection details efficiently and in one location.

 ## Initializing user-specific configuration

-As a system programmer, you can optionally generate a *user-specific* configuration file that overrides the values defined in the global `zowe.config.json` file.
+As an application developer, you can optionally generate a *user-specific* configuration file that overrides the values defined in the global `zowe.config.json` file.

-To generate the global profile configuration file (`zowe.config.json`), issue the following command:
+To generate a profile configuration file (`zowe.config.json`) that you can use globally, issue the following command:

 ```
 zowe config init --global-config